Skip to main content

 Japanese boys

-O'Donnell's most iconic photo was of a young Japanese boy carrying his dead brother on his back to a crematory.
+O'Donnell's most famous photo was of a young Japanese boy carrying his dead brother on his back to a crematory.

-I had trained at Parris Island thinking, I was going to the Pacific to fight the Japanese or at the very least to photograph American troops fighting the Japanese.
-That whole time it had been drummed into us Marines how fiendish the Japanese were.
-We knew the story of the Bataan death march by then.
+I had trained at Parris Island thinking that I was going to the Pacific to fight the Japanese or at the very least to photograph American troops fighting the Japanese.
+That whole time, it had been drummed into us Marines how fiendish the Japanese were.
+We knew the story of the Bataan Death March by then.
 We knew about the kamikaze pilots crashing into our ships.
 We knew the Japanese would never surrender.

 We knew all that until August 6, 1945, when Harry Truman went on the radio to announce that a new bomb had been dropped on a Japanese city named Hiroshima.
 Truman called it “a harnessing of the basic power of the universe.”
 A few days later a second bomb exploded over Nagasaki.

-Naturally we were curious about the effects of the bomb.
-My warrant officer told me to go take some pictures, so one day I just walked the whole 10 miles.
+Naturally, we were curious about the effects of the bomb.
+My warrant officer told me to go take some pictures, so, one day, I just walked the whole 10 miles.
 Another photographer named Larry Johnson went with me.
-He was kin to Gen. Lewis Hershey, the man who had run the peacetime draft.
+He was kin to General Lewis Hershey, the man who had run the peace-time draft.

 The road into Nagasaki was long, wide, and unpaved.
 It was hot that day, and humid, and we were surrounded by flies and mosquitoes.
 We really had no idea where we were going, so when we finally saw somebody, a Japanese farmer, we took out our language book and tried to ask him where the city was.
 He answered back, gesturing sadly.
 We never did know what he was saying.
 Maybe we didn’t need to.